Leonw98/DiabetesRiskAnalysis/README.md

 - **Policy-ready insights**: Directly applicable to public-health strategy
 ```

----

-Leon — if you drop this into `README.md` and make sure **all the referenced images and tables are committed and pushed**, GitHub will render the visuals inline and the CSV links clickable.

 If you want, I can also **auto-generate this README from your notebook** so it always stays in sync when you re-run the pipeline.
 That way, you never have to manually update it again.
 Would you like me to set that up?